-These are the agents that already know these neighborhoods well.
-That alone gives them a leg up, and if they otherwise align with your needs, then you’ve got a solid candidate.
+These are the agents who already know these neighborhoods well.
+That alone gives them a leg up, and if they also align with your needs, then you’ve got a more solid candidate.

-7. Do background research
+6. Do background research

 You can look further into any disciplinary actions on the state real estate commission, board, or department websites, as well.
 The Better Business Bureau is a good backup resource to check for violations or complaints.

-8. Identify relevant certifications and specialties
+7. Identify relevant certifications and specialties

 Just as any good expert in any industry would seek to further their education and stay on top of changes or advancements in their field, many real estate agents pursue additional certifications to strengthen their skillset.

-9. Interview agents
+8. Interview agents